Swedish Wikipedia: History

 Wikipedia in English was founded 15 January 2001 by Jimmy Wales and Larry Sanger.
 Soon, more language versions were discussed, including with foreign language speakers.
+The decision to create the Swedish Wikipedia is estimated to around April 2001, then as the 4th language.

-Jimmy Wales installed the Swedish Wikipedia on sv.wikipedia.com 21 May 2001 as Wikipedia's 4th language version.
+Jimmy Wales set up the Swedish Wikipedia on 21 May 2001 at sv.wikipedia.com as Wikipedia's 4th language version.
 All of Wikipedia was still in its early stage in terms of web development, translations, as well as establishing the online encyclopedia community.
-Jimmy Wales delegated the creation to two Swedes: initially in 2001 to Linus Tolke, a Swedish systems architect tasked with translating the prototype software, and subsequently in 2002 to Dan Koehl, previously creator of one of the first online encyclopedias in 1995, who concluded the translations and whom Jimmy Wales appointed as the Swedish Wikipedia's first system operator.
+Jimmy Wales delegated the creation to two Swedes who had previously been active on English Wikipedia: initially in 2001 to Linus Tolke, a Swedish systems architect tasked with translating the prototype software, and subsequently in 2002 to Dan Koehl, previously creator of one of the first online encyclopedias in 1995, who concluded the translations and whom Jimmy Wales appointed as the Swedish Wikipedia's first system operator.

+Establishment

-The prototype "Phase I" UseModWiki software for sv.wikipedia.com was translated in May 2001 by Linus Tolke and the conclusive "Phase III" MediaWiki for sv.wikipedia.org in November 2002 by Dan Koehl.
+The prototype "Phase I" UseModWiki software for sv.wikipedia.com was translated in May 2001 by Linus Tolke and the conclusive "Phase III" MediaWiki contemporary platform under the since web address sv.wikipedia.org in November 2002 by Dan Koehl.
 The "Phase III" PHP-engined MediaWiki Swedish interface premiered on sv.wikipedia.org 1 December 2002, where the Swedish Wikipedia has remained ever since, becoming the foundation for subsequent, contemporary versions.

 The article :sv:Götaland, first edited 23 May 2001 using the prototype "Phase I" UseModWiki software, may be the first article on Swedish Wikipedia.
-Image from Så funkar Wikipedia ("Thus functions Wikipedia"), the first historiography on Swedish Wikipedia published in 2008 by Lennart Guldbrandsson, the first president of Wikimedia Sweden.
+Image from Så funkar Wikipedia ("How Wikipedia Works"), the first historiography on Swedish Wikipedia published in 2008 by Lennart Guldbrandsson, the first president of Wikimedia Sweden.

 After initiating prototype translations and having started a few articles, Linus Tolke left, while Dan Koehl translated the concluding software foundation and went on to pioneer the fundamental corpus of articles and categorisation.
+After the first couple of one sentence stubs by Linus Tolke, Dan Koehl remained the sole editor until the end of 2002.
 Besides editing, Dan Koehl set up the early organisational, maintenance and community functions, such as the Swedish Wikipedia:Meta mainsite, Bybrunnen user forums, sabotage deterrence, and called to the first Tinget.
-This wiki "thing" of 24 November 2002 became the first instance akin to an arbitration committee on any Wikipedia language version, effectively making the Swedish Wikipedia the first decentralised franchise while the rest of Wikipedia was still under Jimmy Wales' direct personal supervision.
+This wiki "thing" of 24 November 2002 became the first instance of something akin to an arbitration committee on any Wikipedia language version, effectively making the Swedish Wikipedia the first decentralised franchise while the rest of Wikipedia was still under Jimmy Wales' direct personal supervision.